hackron/infrastructure/README.md

 * plays/ - Logical units of role functionality that may or may not be shared between roles
 * private/ - The actual security sensitive information that only root sysadmins should have access to and need to update.
-Kept in a private git repository on www-0.synhak.org.
+Kept in a private git repository on www-0.hackron.org.
-* scripts/ - Scripts and things that keep SYNHAK ticking.
+* scripts/ - Scripts and things that keep Hackron ticking.
 Each one should be documented as to its purpose.
 Check in plays/ to see where each one fits in.
 * sysadmin-keys/ - The public SSH keys of people with ansible access.